ordbase/ordbase/programming-ordinals/collections.md

 NOT the image!

-Let's query for min and mix inscription numbers / no.:
+Let's query for min and max inscription numbers / no.:

 ``` ruby
 max = inscribes.maximum( 'num' )